Electric Warrior: Legacy

 The album is credited as the first glam rock album, pioneering the development of the glam scene.

 The Jam's Paul Weller cited it as one of his all-time favourite records, hailing Bolan's guitar playing as "really unique.
 You know his sound instantly."
 Lol Tolhurst of the Cure said that the band listened to it during their formative years: "We were listening to T. Rex at this time,” [...]
 “I recall Robert [Smith] had a copy of Electric Warrior".
 The Slits's guitarist Viv Albertine also mentioned a special liking for this album for "the whole sound, the whole cartoony, sexual, and humo [sic] thing, it's very English as well.
 I think Prince has taken so much from Bolan."
 The Bongos released a cover of “Mambo Sun” which hit number 74 on the Billboard Dance Club chart in April 1981.
 PJ Harvey's main collaborator John Parish included the album among his favourites: "when I'm working...
 I like to have a few records that are most important for me, which I periodically stick on to remind myself just how good records can be. [...]
 I have a duty to at least try and make something as sweet and irresistible as this".
 Bobby Gillespie of Primal Scream has cited "Get it On" as one of his all-time favorite pop songs, adding "When I was growing up, singles were an art statement. [...]
 People like [..]
 T. Rex were changing all the time.
 As a fan you wanted to know what they were going to wear and whether you could follow them to that new place".

 Use in media

 "Cosmic Dancer" is featured prominently in the soundtrack of the final segment of the 2019 Netflix documentary Dancing with the Birds, in which a male Carola's parotia successfully woos a female into mating with his courtship display.
 It was also played in the opening sequence of the 2000 film Billy Elliot.

 "Jeepster" can be heard playing on a jukebox in Quentin Tarantino's 2007 film Death Proof.
-"Planet Queen" and "Get it On" was included in the soundtrack of the 2024 film Longlegs.
+"Planet Queen" and "Get it On" were both included in the soundtrack of the 2024 film Longlegs, which also featured several allusions and references to the music of T. Rex.

 "Mambo Sun" is played towards the end of Karan Kandhari's 2025 film Sister Midnight.